-2. In areas of high flood risk LWVSC supports: a. banning new building until 100 year protection has been certified by FEMA b. developers and real estate agents notifying first time home buyers and renters of high flood risk c. regular notification to existing property owners and renters of the high flood risk d. community dissemination of information regarding the National Flood Insurance program and continuing outreach to encourage property owners to purchase flood insurance; e. increased emergency response and evacuation preparation and planning including practice drills.
+2. In areas of high flood risk LWVSC supports: In most instances, where there is a potential for significant property damage, banning new building until 100 year protection has been certified by FEMA. a. banning new building until 100 year protection has been certified by FEMA b. developers and real estate agents notifying first time home buyers and renters of high flood risk c. regular notification to existing property owners and renters of the high flood risk d. community dissemination of information regarding the National Flood Insurance program and continuing outreach to encourage property owners to purchase flood insurance; e. increased emergency response and evacuation preparation and planning including practice drills.

 3. LWVSC supports requiring flood insurance.

 4. LWVSC supports adequate funding so that structures can be protected from flood damage in an urban area.